SciML/SciMLDocs/docs/src/showcase/brusselator.md

 solv = sol[v(x, y, t)]
 ```

-This then gives a timeseries of results for the `u` and `v` separately!
+This then gives an array of results for the `u` and `v` separately, each dimension
+corresponding to the discrete form of the independent variables.

 Using this high level indexing, we can create an animation of the solution of the
 Brusselator as follows.
 For `u` we receive: